A probabilistic view of wave-particle duality for single photons: Measuring the wave-like and particle-like aspects of light

-because $|s|^2 \leq 1/2$.
+The latter inequality follows from the condition $0 \leq 1 - |s_1|^2 - |s_2|^2$, which becomes $|s|^2 \leq 1/2$ in the present case.
 A positive correlation coefficient between $W_1$ and $W_2$ means that when $W_1$ increases then $W_2$ also increases, and when $W_1$ decreases then $W_2$ also decreases.
 The minimum value $0$ of the correlation coefficient \eqref{ww30} is attained when $s=0$.
 This may occur in two different ways: either \emph{a}) both detectors have finite active surface but are located outside the section of the beam on the detection screen, or \emph{b}) the detectors are placed within the section of the beam, but they are point-like detectors with zero-size active surface.
-Case \emph{a}) is trivial and implies $p_\mathbf{W} (1,\mathbf{w}) = p_\mathbf{W} (0,\mathbf{w})$.
-Case \emph{b}) is more interesting because it shows that the amplitudes of the field measured at any pair of points are always uncorrelated.
-This is due to the fact that the field undergoes enormous quantum fluctuations ($\sigma^2 \to \infty$), when strongly localized.
+Case \emph{a}) is trivial and implies $p_{W_1 W_2} (1,w_1,w_2) = p_0(w_1,w_2) $.
+Case \emph{b}) is more interesting because it shows that the amplitudes of the field measured by any pair of point-like detectors are always uncorrelated.
+This is due to the fact that a quantum field wildly fluctuates when it is strongly localized.
 To see this, let us take $f(\mathbf{x})$ as in \eqref{a172}, so that $(f,f) = 1/(2 \pi a^2) = 2 \sigma^2$.
-Then, to achieve $s_1=s_2=s$ we must assume that the two point-like detectors are located at $\mathbf{x}_1$ and $\mathbf{x}_2$ chosen in such a way that $\phi(\mathbf{x}_1,z) = \phi(\mathbf{x}_2,z)$.
+Then, to achieve $s_1=s_2=s$ we must assume that the two point-like detectors are located at $\mathbf{x}_1$ and $\mathbf{x}_2$ chosen in such a way that $|\phi(\mathbf{x}_1,z)| = |\phi(\mathbf{x}_2,z)|$.
 In this case from \eqref{n290} and $a \approx 0$, it follows that